shaunreichman/investment_tracker/docs/FRONTEND_REFACTORING_SPEC.md

 **Goal**: Complete migration and cleanup of old code **Tasks**:
 - [ ] Migrate all components to use new utilities
-  - [ ] Update FundDetail.tsx to use centralized formatters and validators
+  - [ ] Update fund/detail/FundDetail.tsx to use centralized formatters and validators
-  - [ ] Update CreateFundEventModal.tsx to use shared validation patterns
+  - [ ] Update fund/events/CreateFundEventModal.tsx to use shared validation patterns
-  - [ ] Update EditFundEventModal.tsx to use shared validation patterns
+  - [ ] Update fund/events/EditFundEventModal.tsx to use shared validation patterns
   - [ ] Update CreateFundModal.tsx to use shared validation patterns
   - [ ] Update CompaniesPage.tsx to use shared formatters
   - [ ] Update OverallDashboard.tsx to use shared formatters
 - [ ] Remove old utility functions from components
-  - [ ] Remove formatCurrency from FundDetail.tsx (line 853)
+  - [ ] Remove formatCurrency from fund/detail/FundDetail.tsx (line 853)
-  - [ ] Remove formatDate from FundDetail.tsx (line 878) and OverallDashboard.tsx
+  - [ ] Remove formatDate from fund/detail/FundDetail.tsx (line 878) and OverallDashboard.tsx
   - [ ] Remove validateField from all modal components
-  - [ ] Remove getEventTypeColor and getEventTypeLabel from FundDetail.tsx
+  - [ ] Remove getEventTypeColor and getEventTypeLabel from fund/detail/FundDetail.tsx
   - [ ] Remove duplicate constants and enums
 - [ ] Update all imports to use new structure
   - [ ] Update import paths for new component structure